itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 In this section we will cover how **to add** and **to handle** events attached to DOM elements.

-The following sections are a summary of the content found in the [Blog Post, Understanding Events in Javascript](https://www.taniarascia.com/understanding-events-in-javascript/)
+The following sections are a summary of the content found in the [Blog Post, Understanding Events in Javascript](https://www.taniarascia.com/understanding-events-in-javascript/).
+Please read the post for the most detailed explanations and commentary.

 #### Table of common events